Sigma trader sells calls to manage risk

 selloff, and one investor is selling calls to manage risk.

 optionMONSTER's tracking systems detected heavy activity in the July 10 contracts, which traded more than 5,200 times for $1.40 to $1.70.
 Sales dominated the activity and volume was 17 times greater than open interest in the strike.

 The media chip systems company fell 5.77 percent to $10.78 yesterday and is down 11 percent in the last month.
 SIGM has been consolidating below its 200-day moving average all year and failed to mount a rally after its last earnings report on March 3, even though profit and revenue crushed analysts' forecasts.

 The next release is scheduled for after the bell on May 26.

-The call selling pushed total volume in SIGM to 10 times greater
+The call selling pushed total volume in SIGM to 10 times greater than average.